awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.App.Java.md

 1. Choose **Delete** and then choose **OK**\.

-## Converting your Java application SQL code in AWS SCT<a name="CHAP_Converting.App.Java.Convert"></a>

-After you add your Java application to the AWS SCT project, convert SQL code from this application to a format compatible with your target database platform\.
-Use the following procedure to analyze and convert the SQL code embedded in your Java application in the AWS Schema Conversion Tool\.

-**To convert your SQL code**

-1. Expand the **Java** node under **Applications** in the left panel\.

-1. Choose the application to convert, and open the context \(right\-click\) menu\.

-1. Choose **Convert**\.
-AWS SCT analyzes your source code files, determines the application logic, and loads code metadata into the project\.
-This code metadata includes Java classes, objects, methods, global variables, interfaces, and so on\.

-   In the target database panel, AWS SCT creates the similar folders structure to your source application project\.
-Here you can review the converted application code\.
-![\[SQL code to analyze\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/java-applications-project-analyze.png)

-1. Save your converted application code\.
-For more information, see [Saving your converted application code](#CHAP_Converting.App.Java.Save)\.

 ## Creating a Java application conversion assessment report in AWS SCT<a name="CHAP_Converting.App.Java.AssessmentReport"></a>

 The *Java application conversion assessment report* provides information about converting the SQL code embedded in your Java application to a format compatible with your target database\.
 The assessment report provides conversion details for all SQL execution points and all source code files\.
 The assessment report also includes action items for SQL code that AWS SCT can't convert\.